Page 44 of 169 pages. ‹ First < 42 43 44 45 46 > Last ›

 Section: Latest News

-Excerpt: …It is with great sadness that the National Women’s Council of Ireland (NWCI) learned of the death of Monica Barnes, a true feminist and supporter of women’s rights in Ireland not just during her political life but all her life.
-Orla O’Connor, Director of NWCI said, “We offer our sincerest sympathies to Monica Barnes’…
+Excerpt: …It is with great sadness that the National Women’s Council of Ireland (NWCI) has learned of the passing of Emma Mhic Mhathúna today.
+Orla O’Connor, Director of NWCI said, “We express our deepest condolences to Emma Mhic Mhathúna’s family and friends.
+We commend her immense bravery and courage in speaking…

 Section: Latest News